 - Affix a pre-paid FedEx shipping label to prepare the container for shipment, provided by Battelle.

-- Request FedEx pickup of the shipping container by doing one of the following:
+- Arrange for FedEx pickup of the shipping container by doing one of the following:

 - Decontaminated masks will be returned to the agency or organization via FedEx (estimated 3-5 days for return) or should be available for pick-up 2-3 days after drop-off.

 - The Federal Emergency Management Agency (FEMA) will coordinate two shipments totaling a 14- day supply of PPE to nursing homes in Virginia, as part of a larger mission to provide PPE to more than 15,000 nursing homes across the Nation.